 Reduced summer flows

-By 20502, summer rainfall in the region is expected to be approximately 22 percent lower., According to the 2024 King County Flood Management Plan, reduced summer flows in rural areas of King County, caused by smaller snowpacks and changes in the water cycle, are likely to raise stream temperatures, stress fish such as salmon and trout, and reduce the habitat available for spawning and rearing.
+By 2050, summer rainfall in the region is expected to be approximately 22 percent lower than 2026 rainfall totals. , According to the 2024 King County Flood Management Plan, reduced summer flows in rural areas of King County, caused by smaller snowpacks and changes in the water cycle, are likely to raise stream temperatures, stress fish such as salmon and trout, and reduce the habitat available for spawning and rearing.
 Lower flows may also limit water for irrigation, livestock, and household use, concentrate pollutants and reduce water quality, and limit recreational activities.
 These changes create challenges for the environment, local communities, and the economy, highlighting the need for water management strategies that protect both people and natural resources.

 Fewer fish